VirtualPlanetaryLaboratory/vplanet/README.md

 [Rory Barnes](https://github.com/RoryBarnes) <br />
 [David Fleming](https://github.com/dflemin3)

 If you'd like to stay up to date on `VPLanet` by joining the e-mail list, please send a request to Rory Barnes, rory@astro.washington.edu.
+You can also follow VPlanet on twitter: [@VPLanetCode](https://twitter.com/VPLanetCode).

 Finally, if you use this code to generate results used in any publication or conference contribution, please cite [Barnes, R. et al. (2019), PASP, submitted](https://arxiv.org/abs/1905.06367).